Table of Contents

 The audience will barely notice the subtext in this regard.
 Instead, they’ll associate certain settings with certain feelings intrinsically.

-Charles Kane’s famous last words, ‘Rosebud’ leave not just the audience but the characters in Citizen Kane confused.
+In the Citizen Kane ending, Charles Kane’s famous last words, ‘Rosebud’ leave not just the audience but the characters in Citizen Kane confused.
 This is until it is revealed to us that the word was the name of the sled he was playing with when he was taken away from his home and his mother as a child.

 Rosebud itself and the words uttered by Charles represent a subtext about the misconceptions of what money can do for you.